Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 2. A test item

-   <type> <url> <url_ref>
+   <failure-type>* <type> <url> <url_ref>

    where

-   a. <type> is one of the following:
+   a. <failure-type> (optional) is one of the following:

-      ==  The test passes if the images of the two renderings are the SAME, and it is currently expected to PASS.
+      fails  The test passes if the images of the two renderings DO NOT meet the conditions specified in the <type>.

-      !=  The test passes if the images of the two renderings are the DIFFERENT, and it is currently expected to PASS. f== The test passes if the images of the two renderings are the SAME, and it is currently expected to FAIL. f!= The test passes if the images of the two renderings are the DIFFERENT, and it is currently expected to FAIL.
+      fails-if(condition) If the condition is met, the test passes if the images of the two renderings DO NOT meet the conditions of <type>.
+If the condition is not met, the test passes if the conditions of <type> are met.

+      random  The results of the test are random and therefore not to be considered in the output.

+      random-if(condition) The results of the test are random if a given condition is met.

+      Examples of random-if:
+          random-if(MOZ_WIDGET_TOOLKIT=="windows")
+          random-if(MOZ_WIDGET_TOOLKIT=="cocoa")
+          random-if(MOZ_WIDGET_TOOLKIT=="gtk2") ...

+   b. <type> is one of the following:

+      ==  The test passes if the images of the two renderings are the SAME.
+      !=  The test passes if the images of the two renderings are DIFFERENT.

-   b. <url> is either a relative file path or an absolute URL for the
+   c. <url> is either a relative file path or an absolute URL for the
       test page

-   c. <url_ref> is either a relative file path or an absolute URL for
+   d. <url_ref> is either a relative file path or an absolute URL for
       the reference page

    The only difference between <url> and <url_ref> is that results of